mehulagg/gitlab/doc/ci/docker/using_docker_build.md

      --description "My Runner"
    ```

-1. Connect to the server where GitLab Runner is installed.
+1. On the server where GitLab Runner is installed, install Docker Engine.
-1. Install Docker Engine.
    View a list of [supported platforms](https://docs.docker.com/engine/installation/).

 1. Add the `gitlab-runner` user to the `docker` group: